exercism/elixir/exercises/concept/high-score/.docs/instructions.md

 - The first argument is the map of scores.
 - The second argument is the name of the player as a string, whose score you wish to update.
-- The third argument is the score that you wish to **add** to the stored high score.
+- The third argument is the score that you wish to use as the **new** stored high score.

 The function should also work if the player doesn't have a previous score - assume the previous score is 0.